-In 2022 we sourced products and services from more than 1,200 suppliers across categories which include raw materials, packaging, freight, utilities, and other indirect categories.
+In the 2023 reporting year we sourced products and services from more than 1,300 suppliers across categories which include raw materials, packaging, freight, utilities, construction, and other indirect categories.

-In the 2022 Financial Year, many elements of the global supply chain continued to be disrupted, through shipping delays, raw material and labour shortages, capacity constraints and regional and political conflicts.
+In the 2023 financial year, many elements of the global supply chain continued to be disrupted as it had been in prior financial year, these disruptions included shipping delays, raw material shortages, price fluctuation, capacity constraints and the impacts of global conflicts.
 The Group's procurement strategy places preference on Australian-made products wherever commercially feasible and the majority of our suppliers are Australian based entities.
-This approach enables Coopers to mitigate disruption and ensure reliable supply.
+This approach enables Coopers to mitigate disruption and ensure reliable supply so far as possible.

-In 2022 we sourced products and services from more than 1,200 suppliers across categories which include raw materials, packaging, freight, utilities, and other indirect categories.
-While the Coopers Group's total supplier base is broad, our top 5 suppliers account for approximately 30% of our overall spend with these top suppliers all based in Australia.
-While the Groups top 30 suppliers account for approximately 60% of our overall spend and only one supplier (representing 2.2% of total spend) a foreign entity.
+In the 2023 reporting year we sourced products and services from more than 1,300 suppliers across categories which include raw materials, packaging, freight, utilities, construction, and other indirect categories.
+While the Coopers Group's total supplier base is broad, our top 5 suppliers account for approximately 30% of our overall spend, with these top suppliers all based in Australia.
+The Group's top 30 suppliers account for approximately 63% of our overall spend and only one supplier (representing 1.8% of total spend) is a foreign entity.